For eligible students, SSS provides specific programs and services to create a successful college experience.

 C.D.
 Spanish major

 The SSS program offers participants the opportunity to attend numerous events on campus that stimulate thought and promote cultural appreciation.
 SSS participants are provided with tickets to UW-Eau Claire's theatrical productions, Forum lectures, and Artists Series performances.
-Check the Calendar of Events to see the cultural opportunities available this semester.
-To request tickets, contact the SSS Program Associate.
+To request tickets, contact the SSS Program Associate, Rebecca Hotujec.

 SSS staff members keep students aware of opportunities to develop their organizational and leadership skills.
 Students may assume leadership roles by participating in the Student Support Services Advisory Board, which helps organize social and educational events where program participants can interact and develop friendships.
-For further information, contact the SSS Director.
+For further information, contact the SSS Director, Bruce Ouderkirk.

 "The major benefit I am going to be able to take away from my participation with Student Support Services is improved leadership skills.
 As a member of the Advisory Board, I have been in a position of a leader and have been able to guide other students instead of sitting back and waiting for others to organize something for me.
 It has been great 'real life' experience having to brainstorm and compromise and then organize with a group of people who all have great ideas."